ClementPerroud/Gym-Trading-Env/docs/source/download.rst

 Download market data
 =====================

-Download cryto market data
+Cryto market data
 -------------------------

 The package provides an easy way to download crypto market data (works with CCTX and uses asyncio for FAST download).

-For exemple, this code download market data of pairs BTC/USDT, ETH/USDT with a 30 minutes timeframe, from all of the three exchanges Binance, Bitfinex and Huobi :
+For exemple, this code download market data of pairs ``BTC/USDT`` , ``ETH/USDT`` with a 30 minutes timeframe, from all of the three exchanges Binance, Bitfinex and Huobi :

 .. code-block:: python